Research & Clinical Studies

 Our Research Approach

-We are committed to evidence-based development and continuous improvement of our wearable therapy systems.
+We are committed to evidence-based development and continuous improvement of our wearable devices.

 Clinical Trials

-Rigorous clinical studies to validate the effectiveness and safety of our wearable therapy systems.
+Clinical studies to evaluate the performance and safety of our wearable devices.

 Long-term Studies

-Longitudinal research tracking patient outcomes over extended periods to ensure lasting benefits.
+Longitudinal research tracking outcomes over extended periods to evaluate sustained effects.

 Peer Review